ldgabbay/jwplayer/as3/doc/rests/architecture.rst

 Flashvars
 ---------

 First, all :ref:`options` are loaded, by the **Configger** utility class.
 Options are used to change the layout and behaviour of the player.
-You also use options to load :ref:`files <formats>` or plugins into the player.
+You also use options to load :ref:`files <media>` or plugins into the player.
 Options are set by adding a :ref:`flashvars <embed>` attribute to the HTML code that embeds the player in your site.

 Skinning
 --------